Skendleby: `RAF Skendleby'

 We descended the stairs to the first or ground floor.
 Again rooms on the left (north) side of the corridor have changed out of all recognition from the original rotor bunker.
 The radar office, main two level control room and intercept cabins were originally on this side of the corridor at this level but now it is the dormitories, all empty rooms.
 On the right hand side of the corridor is the main air conditioning plant and switchgear room.
 All the ventilation and filtration equipment and large bank of control cabinets date from 1985 when the bunker was rebuilt and although not kept running are in good working order and started up when we pressed the appropriate buttons.

 A small room beyond the plant room is called the 'Ejector Room' and contains the sewage pumps and compressors.
 Again this is in good working order and sprung into life when we were in the room.
 There are male and female toilets on this level and the third level, these are still functioning with the water supply connected.

 My thanks to Paul Charlton for arranging the visit and to the owner for allowing the visit and the photography which took almost three hours.
-Paul has an excellent selection of photographs on his web site.

 [Source: Nick Catford]